Sebasorova/Sebasorova/README.md

     <img src="https://komarev.com/ghpvc/?username=SebastianSoftware&color=blue"/>
 </p>

-- 🌱 I’m currently learning Java (Fabric and PaperMC)
+- 🌱 I’m currently learning Java (Fabric and PaperMC), C and PyTorch.
 - 🍃 Programming since I was 5, created an antivirus at 7 and won an oratory contest talking about cibersecurity at the age of 8
-- 🎑 15 years old
+- 🎑 16 years old

 <h2 align="center">📫 How to reach me:</h2>
 <p align="center">